AdobeDocs/campaign-classic.pt-BR/help/platform/using/faq-campaign-config.md

 ![](../../assets/v7-only.svg)

-Conheça as principais configurações para configurar o Campaign de acordo com as suas necessidades.
+Conheça as principais configurações para definir a instância do Campaign de acordo com as suas necessidades.

 ## Posso alterar o idioma da interface do Campaign? {#can-i-change-the-language-of-campaign-interface-}